Asheville North Carolina Walking Tour

 This tour starts in the center of Asheville with the Vance Obelisk and includes a variety of museums, historic buildings, and historic sites related to the civil rights movement in Asheville.

-Zebulon Vance was the Governor of North Carolina during the Civil War.
+Dedicated in 1897, this monument honored Zebulon Vance, the Governor of North Carolina during the Civil War.
 Prior to his election to the governorship in 1862, Vance was an attorney in Asheville and a junior officer in the Confederate army.
 As governor, Vance opposed Jefferson Davis and the Confederate Congress, believing that they were retreating from the doctrine of small government and state's rights by enacting higher taxes, enlistment quotas, and other restrictions upon the freedoms of Southerners.
 Like other white Southerners of the era, Vance was a slave owner and an opponent of equal political and civil rights for African Americans.
 At the same time, he was outspoken against the persecution of Jews.
+Following a decision by Asheville leaders against maintaining this monument as a symbol of their city, removal of the obelisk began in May 2021.

 The vision of Roger McGuire, this complex was made possible by local residents with the help of community organizations such as the North Carolina Arts Council and the Junior League.
 From the first planing meetings in the early 1980s to the opening of the complex in 1992, community members and organizations worked to bring an art museum, science museum, and theater to Asheville's downtown.
 Several of these institutions grew between the opening of the Pack Center and today, and as a result, these institutions have expanded to additional locations but remain within the heart of Asheville.